 "Bio-OS: DIY, Human Geography v1.0 describes the emergence of ‘Bio-OS’ – prototype technologies (hardware and software) that make data generated by the human body (heart rate, breathing rate, body temperature and galvanic skin response) tangible.
 By making this data readily available to the public, artists, engineers and scientists we can better explore its transformative potential for nurturing scientific research, new arts practice and new cultural forms.

 Working in partnership with E-Health and Health Informatics at Plymouth University, the project was developed through a series of collaborative ‘DataLabs’ and artist commissions for: Katy Connor, Story Juice's Hannah Wood and Slingshot.
 Collectively these artists embrace practices such as interactive art, ubiquitous technologies, data visualisation, transmedia storytelling, social gaming and interaction design."

-A quote from me when asked why I was interested in the project:
+A quote from Hannah when asked why she was interested in the project: